Code-Institute-Submissions/carolinecole/README.md

 ### Bugs Discovered
 #### Solved bugs
-1. The menu bar was showing on two lines instead of one, to fix this I used [Code Institue](this code was taken from https://learn.codeinstitute.net/courses/course-v1:codeinstitute+FE+2017_T3/courseware/616289d66b5641a3808cc43e53842695/f99dac3afcfe4b2caf8d576273aea3e6/?child=first lesson to help fix this issue.
+1. The menu bar was showing on two lines instead of one, to fix this I used [Code Institue](https://github.com/Code-Institute-Solutions/resume-miniproject-bootstrap4/tree/master/18-resume-for-download) lesson to help fix this issue.
 2. The menu bar was not centered to the page, it was positioned to the right of the page.
-To solve this I asked tutor support and I had a div taking up a huge section of the page so I removed the below code which I got from [Code Institue](https://learn.codeinstitute.net/courses/course-v1:codeinstitute+FE+2017_T3/courseware/616289d66b5641a3808cc43e53842695/f99dac3afcfe4b2caf8d576273aea3e6/?child=first):
+To solve this I asked tutor support and I had a div taking up a huge section of the page so I removed the below code which I got from [Code Institue](https://github.com/Code-Institute-Solutions/resume-miniproject-bootstrap4/tree/master/18-resume-for-download):
     ```<div class="row no-gutters">
         <a href="index.html" class="col-md-4 logo"></a>
         <div class="col-md-8">
            <div class="row bg-color-name-title">
            ```
 After amending this code, it menu bar still was not in the center of the page.
 I spent a while looking at my website on DevTools and selecting bit and eventually I added in the below code to CSS targeting the menu bar which has fixed the problem.
-    ```
-    .menucontainer {
+    ``` .menucontainer {
     font-size: 0px;
     text-align: center;
-    }
-           ```
+    } ```

 3. The font awesome social media icons I used did not load, after checking my links from font awesome I changed it slightly and it started working.
 4. Image on my about page did not load, I used [w3schools](https://www.w3schools.com/html/html_images.asp) for coding tips and then asked tutor support.
 I had not added the full image link so amended this and it worked.
 5. I wanted the buttons on my shop page to only appear when hovered over the image so the user can select to be taken to the website.
 I researched it and got the relevant code but reached out to Tutor Support as the button was not letting me select it.
 I had to amend the class I was selecting in CSS and this worked perfectly.